SOP for Transfer of Analytical Procedure

 A. Indirect transfer/collaborative:

-• In this type of method transfer, the Transferring unit and Receiving unit shall analyze the same batch of samples at their respective locations and the results obtained shall be compared.
+• In this type of method of transfer, the Transferring unit and Receiving unit shall analyze the same batch of samples at their respective locations and the results obtained shall be compared.

 • The transferring unit shall provide the Receiving unit with the best procedures, method validation reports, stepwise direction for critical parameters, and certificate of one sample previously analyzed at the transferring unit.
 The Chemist/analyst, receiving unit (QC/another laboratory) shall perform the analysis in triplicate and provide the results to the transferring unit.